coderefinery/workshop-intro/livestream.md

 - Exercises sessons (alone or in teams)
 - Breaks, at least 10 minutes/hour

-There is a **lot** of material, and everyone will take a slightly different path.
+There is a **lot** of material, we will not have time for all and everyone will take a slightly different path.
 This is OK!

 ### Screen arrangement

-Arranging your screen is surprisingly difficult!
+A suggestion...

-* We share a vertical window, so half of the screen is for us, and half is for demos.
+* We share a vertical window, so half of the screen is for us, and half is for your own work.

 ![Example screen arrangement with broadcast on one side and learner space on the other](https://coderefinery.github.io/manuals/_images/layout--learner-livestream-sidebyside-onebrowser.png)

-### Chat and communication

-The **Notes Doc** is a collaborative document tool.
+### Collaborative Document

 - We use a collab doc to distribute information to you.